dimagi/commcare-hq/CONTRIBUTING.rst

 limited scope, come with rigorous tests, and have their purpose outlined in a Github issue are much more likely to be reviewed for inclusion.

-Before submitting a PR, review our `Guide to Authoring Pull Requests`_.
+Before submitting a PR, review our `Code Contributions process`_, along with our specific `Guide to Authoring Pull Requests`_.
 You may also be interested in the `Developers category`_ of the `CommCare Forum`_ if you have questions or need feedback.